LalisaDNN/RolesInAI/Survey.md

 - The data engineer also supports the data scientist by providing the data access, ingestion, and transformation tools and services.

 ### ML Engineer
-- ML Engineers are professionals who work as middle men between theoreticians who develop the algorithms and implementers who put them into practice in applications.
+- ML Engineers are professionals who work as middle men between theoreticians who **develop the algorithms** and implementers who put the ML model into practice in applications.
+- Machine learning engineers bridge the gap between data science and software engineering, **ensuring that models are not only accurate but also scalable and maintainable in production.**
 - Their strength is in the ability to take a trained model and then transform it into a solution that can be deployed to production.

+### MLOps Engineer
+- MLOps Engineers **integrate the practices of machine learning and operations** to streamline the end-to-end process of developing, deploying, and managing ML models.
+- MLOps engineers **ensure that AI models and applications can be deployed, monitored, and scaled efficiently**, **providing the operational backbone** of AI projects.

+### ML Researcher
+- Machine learning researchers are the ones who **design, develop, and test new algorithms, models, and methods** for various applications and domains.
+- They work on the cutting edge of technology, often conducting experimental research to solve complex problems that current methods cannot address.
+- The ML Researcher trains prediction models, often those that are **forward-looking or not production-critical**.

 ----
 ## Responsibilities, Knowledge and Skills
 ### ML Project Manager